 I only mentioned the Foreflight app in this article.
 Nevertheless, there are hundreds of useful apps for pilots in the store.

-Some of the apps are inexpensive and can do incredible tasks for a commercial pilot.
+Some apps are inexpensive and can do incredible tasks for a commercial pilot.

 But I suggest you don’t install all of them on your iPad because you will only distract yourself with that.

-Install five useful apps you think are essential for you, and trust me, your flying experience will become a lot more enjoyable.
+Install five useful apps you think are essential for you, and trust me, your flying experience will become much more enjoyable.